csbl-usp/reannotator-microarray-probes/README.md

 ```
 docker run -d -it --rm --name reannotator [-v <put your directory path here!>:/home] csblusp/reannotator
 ```
--v correspond to volumes parameter to link local directory to container directory and access/download files from the Docker container.
+-v corresponds to the volumes parameter to link the local directory to the container directory and access/download files from the Docker container.
 Check out more details at the Docker volumes website: https://docs.docker.com/storage/volumes/

 ### Entry on the Docker container of reannotator
 ```